remidinishanth/distributed_systems/distributed_locks_using_db/readme.md

 # Distributed Counting Semaphore with MySQL

 Notes on building a distributed counting semaphore from scratch using MySQL.
-Starts with the simplest possible thing, breaks it, fixes it, and repeats until we arrive at a production-grade design.
+* Starts with the simplest possible thing, breaks it, fixes it, and repeats until we arrive at a working design.

 ---